haozoo/recipe-book/README.md

 ## About

-Recipe book is the capstone project for the Computing and Software Systems major in Bachelor of Science at the University of Melbourne.

-The aim of the project is to design an interactive web app for simple and elegant recipe register for homemade recipes.
+REcipe is a simple and elegant recipe register for homemade recipes.

-The project used React.js + Next.js + Tailwind for frontend (client-side) development and Firebase + Next.js for backend (server-side) development.
+The techstack used is comprised of React.js, Next.js and Tailwind for the frontend, and Firebase plus Next.js for the backend.

 ## Table of Contents
 - [About](#about)